3 Easy Ways to Invest in Foreign Stocks From India.

 Now that you have learned the basic concept of investing in the international stock exchanges, here are three simple ways to invest in foreign stocks—

-1. Open an account with Indian Brokers with a tie-up with a foreign broker-
+1. An account with Indian Brokers having a tie-up with a foreign broker

-Few international brokerage firms like Interactive Brokers, TD Ameritrade, Charles Schwab International Account etc permits Indian citizens to set up an account and trade in US stocks, mutual funds etc. In fact, brokers like ‘Interactive brokers’ also has an office in India where you can visit, get your queries answered and open your overseas trading account.
+A few international brokerage firms like Interactive Brokers, TD Ameritrade, Charles Schwab International Account etc permits Indian citizens to set up an account and trade in US stocks, mutual funds, etc. In fact, US-based brokerage like ‘Interactive brokers’ also has an office in India where you can visit, get your queries answered, and open your overseas trading account.

-There are a number of mutual funds/ETFs who invests in international markets (global market, emerging market etc).
-You can invest in those mutual funds/ETFs to indirectly invest in the foreign equities.
+There are a number of mutual funds/ETFs who invest in international markets (global market, emerging market, etc).
+You can invest in those mutual funds/ETFs to indirectly invest in foreign equities.

 This is the easiest approach to invest in foreign stocks.
 An advantage of investing through mutual funds is that you won’t need to open any overseas trading account.
 Further, you won’t also require to invest a hefty amount.
 Compared to direct investing in foreign stocks (where you might be asked to maintain a minimum of $10,000 deposit), investing in mutual funds/ETFs are cheap.